Monthly ETF Commentary

 Harvest Global Gold Giants Index ETF

-Outlook | Concerns around Fed Independence increased but seem to have faded from the headlines | Geopolitical noise and sticky inflation keep gold’s safe haven appeal intact | Gold producers offer upside leverage and margin strength.
+Outlook | Concerns around Fed Independence just can’t seem to be shaken yet | Geopolitical noise and sticky inflation keep gold’s safe haven appeal intact | Gold producers offer upside leverage and margin strength.

 Harvest Travel & Leisure Index ETF